xirui-li/DrAttack/README.md

 [[Webpage](https://xirui-li.github.io/DrAttack/)] [[Paper](https://arxiv.org/abs/2311.04205)]

 ## 🔍 About DrAttack
 DrAttack is the first prompt-decomposing jailbreak attack.
-DrAttack includes three key components: (a) `Decomposition' of the original prompt into sub-prompts, (b) `Reconstruction' of these sub-prompts implicitly by in-context learning with semantically similar but harmless reassembling demo, and (c) a `Synonym Search' of sub-prompts, aiming to find sub-prompts' synonyms that maintain the original intent while jailbreaking LLMs.
+DrAttack includes three key components: (a) 'Decomposition' of the original prompt into sub-prompts, (b) 'Reconstruction' of these sub-prompts implicitly by in-context learning with semantically similar but harmless reassembling demo, and (c) a 'Synonym Search' of sub-prompts, aiming to find sub-prompts' synonyms that maintain the original intent while jailbreaking LLMs.

 <p align="center">
     <img src="images/Decomposition_and_Reconstruction.png" width="80%"> <br>